 If your business engages with limited company contractors then IR35 changes will impact you.
 This can be a daunting prospect.
 However, by understanding IR35 and the ramifications it will have on your business you can take the correct steps to comply with the upcoming legislation changes and minimise the effect they will have on your business.

-In order to retain their top talent and minimise the expense, time and resources needed to prepare for IR35 changes, businesses should use an insurance backed IR35 service that mitigates all risk to the supply chain.
+In order to retain their top talent and minimise the expense, time, and resources needed to prepare for IR35 changes, businesses should use an insurance-backed IR35 service that mitigates all risk to the supply chain.

-This is where Optimus Shield come in….
+This is where Optimus Shield comes in….

-Optimus Shield offer a service that
+Optimus Shield offers a service that